The Infinity Laplacian eigenvalue problem: reformulation and a numerical scheme: Reformulation of the infinity Laplacian eigenvalue problem

 \section{Reformulation of the infinity Laplacian eigenvalue problem}

-In the following we present an equivalent formulation of the higher infinity Laplacian eigenvalue problem, which allows us to avoid the distinction of cases in~\cref{eq:definition_F}.
-To this end we introduce the function $H_\Lambda:\R\times\R\times\S^n\to\R$, defined as
+In the following, we present an equivalent formulation of the higher infinity Laplacian eigenvalue problem, which allows us to avoid the distinction of cases in~\labelcref{eq:definition_F}.
+To this end, we introduce the function $H_\Lambda:\R\times\R\times\S^n\to\R$, defined as